14-15 Sept 2024

 We approach the runway, wheels bump the tarmac, engines roar and we are back in the air.
 “Shit” I say.
 It reminds me of the planes of science fiction as they circle attempting to find their right eon in the world they lost.

 This connection has always been the tricky leg – making certain I land in the right country.
-Brazil and Argentina share the Iguaçu Falls but not airports, even though they are only a few miles apart.
+Brasil and Argentina share the Iguaçu Falls but not airports, even though they are only a few miles apart.

 A short time in the air, we arrive into Foz do Iguaçu a few minutes ahead of schedule just where I had planned.
 We land on first attempt, but I have also had smoother touchdowns with Alaskan Bush pilots.